Sketched Adaptive Federated Deep Learning: A Sharp Convergence Analysis: Sketched Adaptive FL under Mild Noise

 \begin{assumption} (Bounded Global Gradients).
 Square norm of the gradient is uniformly bounded, i.e., $\Vert \nabla \cL(x) \Vert^2 \le G_g^2$. \end{assumption}

 \begin{assumption} (Bounded Client Gradients).
 For every client, there exists a constant $G_c \ge 0$, such that $\Vert \nabla \cL^c(x) \Vert^2 \le G_c^2, ~c \in [C]$. \end{assumption}

-For simplicity, we define $G := \max \{ \max\{G_c\}_{c=1}^C, G_g\}$ to denote the upper bound for client and global gradient norms.
-We also assume the stochastic noise from minibatches is sub-Gaussian, which is widely adopted in first-order optimization~\citep{harvey2019tight,mou2020linear}.
+For simplicity, in this section we define $G := \max \{ \max\{G_c\}_{c=1}^C, G_g\}$ to denote the upper bound for client and global gradient norms.
+We further show in Section~\ref{sec:nogradnorm} that Assumption $\ref{a:bgg}$ and \ref{a:bcg} can be removed when deriving convergence bound.
+We assume the local stochastic noise from mini-batches is sub-Gaussian, which is widely adopted in first-order optimization~\citep{harvey2019tight,mou2020linear}.

 \begin{assumption} (Sub-Gaussian Noise).
 The stochastic noise $\norm{\nabla \cL^c(x) - g^c(x)}$ at each client is a $\sigma$-sub-Gaussian random variable, i.e. $\P(\norm{\nabla \cL^c(x) - g^c(x)} \ge t) \le 2 \exp(-t^2/\sigma^2)$, for all $t\ge 0$. \end{assumption}